ssebastian-cs/Work-Knowledge-Base/0.3 - AppSrv/Okta.md

 4. Advanced functions allow you to create more complex interactions involving API connectors, JSON, XML, and most types of encryption.
    ![[Pasted image 20251225090407.png]]

+Note cards are documentation only.

+Applications are integrated into the Flow using connectors which are pre-built frameworks that leverage APIs to allow the Flow to access specific cloud based applications.